KabeerJamal/Navis-Team-Project-/README.md

 ## Project Poster
 A one-page summary of the project is available as following:
 [Navis_project_summary.pdf](./Navis_Poster.pdf)

-*Note: GitHub will show "Unable to render code block" - simply click Download to view the PDF.
+*Note: GitHub will show "Unable to render code block" - simply click Download icon to view the PDF.

 *Note: Source code is proprietary and not included.*